floooh/floooh.github.io/_posts/2017-01-14-yakc-diamond-scroll.md

 an exact multiple of the stripe height.
 The video scanline counter goes up to 312 (per the PAL spec) and then resets to zero, and since the color blinking flag toggles in 5-scanline-intervals, there's a little remainder which isn't reset at the start of a new video frame.
-This timing error causes the scrolling to 'run', similar to a running image on old, broken TVs (hmm, not a very helpful comparison in the 21st century I must admit).
+This timing error causes the blinking to 'run', similar to a running image on old, broken TVs (hmm, not a very helpful comparison in the 21st century I must admit).